App ideas & validation

 - apps with non-trivial ratings and reviews

-- recent review velocity, not just lifetime totals
+- current market momentum, not just lifetime totals

 - categories where smaller apps can still rank